rrchrn/Capital-One-Project/README.md

-# Capital One Financial Literacy Modules
+# Capital One Financial Literacy Module Quiz Tool

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).